dfttoolkit package¶

 int

-- get_nonlocal_embedding_energy(n_occurrence: None | int = -1, energy_invalid_indicator: list[str] = []) float | ndarray[Any, dtype[float64]] [source]¶
+- get_nonlocal_embedding_energy(n_occurrence: None | int = -1, energy_invalid_indicator: list[str] | None = None) float | ndarray[tuple[int, ...], dtype[float64]] [source]¶

 - get_number_of_atoms() int [source]¶

-Return number of atoms in unit cell
+Return number of atoms in unit cell.

 - Returns: